-Description: Tiny Frying Pan Island is located just offshore from DeTour Village and two miles upstream from the mouth of the St. Marys River.
+Description: Tiny Frying Pan Island is located just offshore from DeTour Village and two miles upstream from the mouth of St. Marys River.
 Captain William Thorn, who reportedly was the first person to take a ship up St. Marys River and into Lake Superior, was windbound one day near the mouth of the river and decided to go ashore on a nearby island.
 After finding a frying pan left by Indians, Thorn named the place Frying Pan Island.

-On March 3, 1879, Congress appropriated $2,000 for a beacon light to mark the island, but a deed for the 1.5-acre island was not finalized until January 4, 1881.
+On March 3, 1879, Congress appropriated $2,000 for a beacon light to mark the island, but a deed for the one-and-a-half-acre island was not finalized until January 4, 1881.
 Due to the smallness of the appropriation, only a “plain, small, wrought-iron unlined tower” was erected, without even a storage shed let alone a keeper’s dwelling.
 The circular tower, made of quarter-inch steel plates riveted together, stood eighteen feet tall and tapered from a diameter of eight feet, four inches at its base to four feet, six inches at the lantern room.
 The tower stood atop a five-foot masonry foundation, capped by concrete, and a spiral cast-iron staircase led up to the lantern room floor from which the circular gallery could be accessed for cleaning the windows.
 The perforated steel-plate of the gallery floor was supported by cast-iron brackets and to it was secured a thirty-inch-high handrail made of one-and-a-quarter-inch pipe.

 While Keeper Bernard was minding the light, an eight-by-twelve-by-eight-foot oil shed was built on Frying Pan Island in July 1884 and fitted with shelves and a cleaning table.
-In case Keeper Bernard had to spend the night on the island, and bunk was built at one end of the shed.
-A new oil house, ten by twelve feet in plan, was built in 1890, which allowed the keeper to live more comfortably on the island.
+In case Keeper Bernard had to spend the night on the island, a bunk was built at one end of the shed.
+A new wooden oil house, ten by twelve feet in plan, was built in 1890, which allowed the keeper to live more comfortably on the island.